Southern Rockies Region

 Through the Find Your Fourteener Campaign, we aim to increase the pace and scale of trail improvements and ecological restoration on Colorardo's Fourteeners through development of collaborative partnerships, building local capacity, and increasing the number of skilled crews and trained volunteers on the ground each field season.
 At Camp Hale on the White River National Forest, we are restoring the watershed for the future and preserving the rich history for generations to come.
 On the Pike National Forest, we worked closely together with partners to support the forest’s recovery from the Hayman Fire of 2002.

-Through partnerships with Vail, Keystone, Breckenridge, Beaver Creek, Copper Mountain, Arapahoe Basin, Winter Park, Purgatory, Monarch Mountain and Telluride, we’re helping visitors to the National Forests give back to the places where they play.
+Through partnerships with Vail, Keystone, Breckenridge, Beaver Creek, Copper Mountain, Arapahoe Basin, Winter Park, Purgatory, Monarch Mountain, Telluride and Wolf Creek ski areas, we’re helping visitors to the National Forests give back to the places where they play.
 At participating ski areas, visitors simply donate a dollar per room night at hotels or give a little extra when purchasing a lift ticket to support restoration and stewardship projects on surrounding National Forests.
 In some locations, additional businesses have joined the local community fund to expand the resources available for on-the-ground projects in surrounding National Forests.

 From towering ponderosa pine forests to Sonoran desert landscapes, Arizona’s National Forests offer almost 12 million acres of recreation opportunities and diverse wildlife habitat, and also provide vital surface water supplies to downstream users in the greater Phoenix metropolitan areas.